billrubyacorn/Algolia-Instantsearch/ruby-acorn-app/customer-questions.md

 Algolia Team,

-Below are my answers to the customer questions provided.
-I did not add markup details since these are email replies.
+Below are my answers to the customer questions.

 Thank You